 Conversely, if you are in a homeowners association, some of those repairs may be included in what the HOA pays for (outdoor items in particular), so be sure you’re familiar with the details of your HOA agreement.

 6. Ignoring Routine Maintenance

 There’s a huge difference between a flooding toilet and a faucet that drips every 30 seconds.
 You have to prioritize, after all.
 But once you’ve tackled all the “must fix ASAP” items on your list, you should still turn your attention to smaller things.

-This includes both noticeable items like a leaky faucet or drafty window and those that don’t jump out at you.
-(Has anyone ever cleaned out that chimney?)
+This includes both noticeable items like a leaky faucet or a drafty window and those that don’t jump out at you.
+For example, has anyone ever cleaned out that chimney?

 Set aside an emergency fund that not only covers big-ticket repairs like a broken refrigerator, but also smaller items like a broken sprinkler.

-If ignored, these “small items” can turn into costly mistakes.
-It’s better to nip issues in the bud when you first notice a problem—or better yet when you’re conducting your quarterly maintenance review!
+If ignored, all the “small items” can turn into bigger issues.
+Next thing you know, you’ve walked right into one of the first time homebuyer mistakes.
+It’s better to nip home maintenance issues in the bud when you first notice a problem—or, better yet, when you’re conducting your quarterly maintenance review!

 The first year of home ownership is such an exciting time.
 Don’t let a costly mistake dampen the mood.